What are the top trends in eCommerce for 2022?

 Retailers and eCommerce shops should create mobile-friendly websites, apps and social media profiles in order to keep up with the rise of mobile.

-2022 is the year when personalization will continue to go beyond just knowing your name, address and phone number and start to learn what you like to buy.
+2022 is the year when personalisation will continue to go beyond just knowing your name, address and phone number and start to learn what you like to buy.

 This can be achieved through behavioural data collected by retailers or third-party data providers.

-In 2022, expect to see a new level of personalization with AI-powered systems that can customize your shopping experience based on past purchases and preferences.
+In 2022, expect to see a new level of personalisation with AI-powered systems that can customise your shopping experience based on past purchases and preferences.

-Retailers are already using AI to make their websites more personalized.
+Retailers are already using AI to make their websites more personalised.
 For example, Amazon recommends products based on previous purchases or searches.